Varo Bank Review

 With a high-functioning mobile platform and top-tier customer service, there’s plenty to like.

-That said, it can be tough to ignore some of Varo’s limitations.
+Of course, Varo Bank reviews cannot ignore some of Varo’s limitations.
 There are only two available accounts, and with a relatively low limit for Varo’s highest APY, your net return on interest is restricted at a certain point of financial growth.

-Overall, Varo is recommended for those with lower savings account balances who still want to earn interest and for those looking to build credit.
+Overall, Varo is recommended for those with lower savings account balances who still want to earn interest and those looking to build credit.

 For now, that’s a wrap on Varo Bank.
 Here’s to the next step of finding the best bank to work for you and your personal finance goals.